Walk the Line (2005)

 Think of what men who are tempted to be unfaithful to their wives might learn from watching this version of the Johnny Cash story.
 It might affirm their belief that the other woman is actually a better option.
 It might suggest to them that, although their children will have broken hearts, the glory of a new romance, and the adventures it opens up, will make the damage worthwhile.

-When Cash finally takes his talents into Folsom Prison for that legendary concert, thrilling the damaged souls there with some vibrant rock-and-roll shot through with gospel hope, Mangold misplaces his focus again.
-He zeroes in on Cash’s defiance toward authority.
-He revels in Cash’s cussing — damn the censors!
+When Cash finally takes his talents into Folsom Prison for that legendary concert, thrilling the damaged souls there with some vibrant rock-and-roll shot through with gospel hope, Mangold misplaces his focus again, highlighting Cash’s defiance toward authority.
 And the subsequent text onscreen thrills us with the news that the recording of this concert became a bestseller.

 No, no no… this is not the true triumph of Cash’s life.
 The real victory is expressed in the hope glimmering on the edges of Cash’s lyrics.
 In Folsom Prison, Cash could testify that, in spite of the darkness he brought upon himself, he was saved by a loving God who extended grace to him.